📚

 How do I use the filters?

-By default, filters are set to show all entries.
+By default, filters are set to show all available data on a page.

-Click “only” to the right of any item to see results for that item only.
-You may select multiple items from the list.
+• Click “only” to the right of any item to see results for that item only.
+For most filter menus you may select multiple items from the list.

 I’m not yet participating, but can I see a demo?